Hippocrates: Hippocratic theory

-Ancient Greek schools of medicine were split (into the Knidian and Koan) on how to deal with disease.
+Ancient Greek schools of medicine were split into the Knidian and Koan on how to deal with disease.
 The Knidian school of medicine focused on diagnosis.
 Medicine at the time of Hippocrates knew almost nothing of human anatomy and physiology because of the Greek taboo forbidding the dissection of humans.
 The Knidian school consequently failed to distinguish when one disease caused many possible series of symptoms.
 The Hippocratic school or Koan school achieved greater success by applying general diagnoses and passive treatments.
 Its focus was on patient care and prognosis, not diagnosis.
 It could effectively treat diseases and allowed for a great development in clinical practice.

-Hippocratic medicine and its philosophy are far removed from that of modern medicine.
-Now, the physician focuses on specific diagnosis and specialized treatment, both of which were espoused by the Knidian school.
-This shift in medical thought since Hippocrates' day has caused serious criticism over their denunciations; for example, the French doctor M. S. Houdart called the Hippocratic treatment a "meditation upon death".
+Hippocratic medicine and its philosophy are far removed from modern medicine, in which the physician focuses on specific diagnosis and specialized treatment, both of which were espoused by the Knidian school.
+This shift in medical thought since Hippocrates's day has generated serious criticism of their denunciations; for example, the French doctor M. S. Houdart called the Hippocratic treatment a "meditation upon death".

 Analogies have been drawn between Thucydides' historical method and the Hippocratic method, in particular the notion of "human nature" as a way of explaining foreseeable repetitions for future usefulness, for other times or for other cases.